sparesparrow/mcp-prompts-ts/docker/QUICK-START.md

      - URL: http://localhost:3003

 3. You can now use prompts from the MCP Prompts server in Claude Desktop by typing "/" in the chat.

+## Troubleshooting

+### Docker build fails with missing package.json or source files
+- Make sure you are running the build command from the `mcp-prompts-ts` directory.
+- Ensure the Dockerfile copies `package.json` and source files (see Dockerfile examples).
+- If you see `npm error enoent Could not read package.json`, your Dockerfile is missing a `COPY` step for `package.json`.

+### Docker run fails with port already in use
+- Make sure no other process is using the port (default 3003).
+- You can change the port mapping with `-p`.

+### Health check fails
+- Check logs with `docker compose logs` or `docker logs <container>`.
+- Make sure the server is running and accessible at the expected port.

 ## Next Steps